 I’m always glad to hear from my readers.
 If you have any questions about what you read on this blog or in what I write about for Shutterbug magazine, please click on the Contact button above and simply ask.

-Question: In your review of the Multiblitz backpack kit you indicate some the photographs have a 3 to 1 lighting ratio and have an exposure of 1/125 sec at F/11.
-I have a familiarity with lighting ratios but I am weak in some aspects to the setup and execution of them.
-Would I be correct in believing the main light is set to F/11 and the background light is set to F/4 which gives the 3 to 1 ratio or did I miss something here?
+Question: In your review of the Multiblitz backpack kit you indicate that some the photographs have a 3 to 1 lighting ratio and have an exposure of 1/125 sec at f/11.
+I’m familiar with lighting ratios but am weak in some aspects to the setup and execution of them.
+Would I be correct in believing the main light is set to f/11 and the background light is set to f/4 which gives the 3 to 1 ratio or did I miss something here?
 It seems as if the more learn the more I realize there is much I have to learn.

-Answer: Lighting ratio refers to a comparison of the key—or main—light to the fill (filling the shadow areas) light.
+Answer: Lighting ratio refers to a comparison of the key—or main—light to the fill light.
 The higher the lighting ratio is, the higher the contrast of the image will be and conversely; the lower the ratio, the lower the contrast.
-A ratio can be determined because each increase in f-stop is equal to double the amount of light or two to the power of the difference in f stops.
+A ratio can be determined because each increase in aperture is equal to double the amount of light or two to the power of the difference in f stops.

 For example: A difference in two stops between the key and fill lights is 2 squared or a 4:1 ratio.
 A difference in three stops between the light is 2 cubed, or an 8:1 lighting ratio.
 If there is no difference at all between key and fill the lighting ratio is equal to two to the power of zero, which produces a 1:1 ratio.